 Linking LGBTQ+ nightlife makers with the knowledge, networks, and tools to create new spaces.

-Queer Space Project is a cohort-based pilot program, funded by a CIRCE 2024 Fellowship, that supports LGBTQ+ nightlife and cultural practitioners in learning to launch and operate nightlife spaces.
-It seeks to make paths to venue ownership more legible to creative practitioners, and to foster mentorship and peer learning between LGBTQ+ nightlife creators across Europe.
+Queer Space Project is an educational program that supports LGBTQ+ nightlife and culture makers in learning to launch and operate nightlife spaces.
+It seeks to make paths to venue ownership more legible to creative practitioners, and to foster mentorship and peer learning between LGBTQ+ nightlife creators.
+In 2024, the pilot program was funded by a Creative Impact Research Center Europe (CIRCE) 2024 Fellowship, and focused on participants in the 46 Council of Europe countries.

 QSP Virtual Roundtable